SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 <!-- XXX show multiple catch clauses with different patterns? -->

-The `catch` clause above uses a switch to match and handle each possible error.
+The `catch` clause above uses a `switch` statement to match and handle each possible error.
 If you tried to add a new case to `StatisticsError` without updating the error-handling code,
 Swift would give you an error
-because the switch wouldn't be exhaustive anymore.
+because the `switch` statement wouldn't be exhaustive anymore.
 For a library that catches all of its own errors, you could use this approach to ensure any new errors get corresponding new code to handle them.

-If a function or `do` block throws only errors of a single type, Swift infers that this code is using typed throws.
+If a function or `do` block throws errors of only a single type, Swift infers that this code is using typed throws.
 Using this shorter syntax,
 you could write the `do`-`catch` example above as follows: